dexy/dexy-site/docs/tutorials/1-python/index.md

 # 01

-Now that we're using HTML, let's make this output a little more colourful.
-We want to use syntax highlighting and apply a stylesheet.
-You must have Pygments installed (easy_install pygments).
-You can generate a stylesheet as follows:
+Now that we're using HTML, let's make this output a little more colorful by applying syntax highlighting to our source code.
+Dexy's jinja filter automatically generates CSS for syntax highlighting if you have pygments installed (it should have been installed automatically when you installed dexy).

-{{ d['01/generate-stylesheet.sh|pyg'] }}

-You can experiment with other styles besides 'pastie'.

-Instead of putting our python script through a 'dexy' filter to show it as plain text, we want to run it through the 'pyg' filter which will apply syntax highlighting.

-{{ f.pre_and_clippy(d['01/.dexy|dexy']) }}

-We also added a line so that the css file we created (from pygmentize) gets copied to our output directory.
-Now we can update the HTML file.
-We need to add a link to the stylesheet, and change the reference to the Python script to reflect our change to use pygments:
+Here's how you include this in your HTML:

 {{ d['01/doc.html|pyg'] }}
-{{ f.clippy_helper(d['01/doc.html|dexy']) }}
+{{ f.clippy_helper(d['01/doc.html']) }}

+The 'pygments' object is a dict which contains CSS (and also LaTeX) stylesheets in various styles.
+Just pass the name of the style with the appropriate file extension to include it in your HTML header.
+You could also put this in a separate .css file.

+Next we need to tell dexy to apply syntax highlighting:

-{{ d['run-01.sh|idio']['run'] }}
+{{ f.pre_and_clippy(d['01/.dexy']) }}

-If you open the generated html file in a web browser, you should be able to see the Python source code with syntax highlighting.
-If not check that your relative paths to the stylesheet is correct.
-You can view source on the HTML or open the generated file in a text editor to check that the syntax highlighting markup is present.
+After you run dexy, if you open the generated html file in a web browser, you should be able to see the Python source code with syntax highlighting:

 <iframe src="01/doc.html" width="300px" height="200px">
 </iframe>